 Hoist Finance entered the Italian market by purchasing its first portfolio in 2011.
 Focusing initially on purchasing tertiary payer claims known as cambiali (Italian bills of exchange that are legally binding payment plans offering stable and predictable cash flows), Hoist Finance built a presence in the Italian market and gained increased market intelligence.
-Hoist Finance has since broadened its scope of assets in Italy, including claims from small-and medium-sized enterprises (SMEs) and mortgage debt.
+Hoist Finance has since broadened its scope of assets in Italy, including claims from SMEs and mortgage debt.
 Although Hoist Finance has experienced increased competition in portfolio purchases in recent years, Hoist Finance has continued to extend its local relationships and footprint.
-As such, In August 2014 Hoist Finance acquired the operations of its Italian service partner TRC (whose name was subsequently changed to Hoist Italia) for the purpose of scaling up the Italian operations.
+As such, in August 2014 Hoist Finance acquired the operations of its Italian service partner TRC (whose name was subsequently changed to Hoist Italia) for the purposes of scaling up the Italian operations.

 Several banks on the Italian market have recently begun to actively pursue NPL sales.
 Italy is a strategically important market as Hoist Finance expects banks to increasingly carry out systematic sales to clear out their backlog of NPLs and to sell claims at an earlier stage of the recovery cycle.
 Hoist Finance expects to continue to build on this collection platform ahead of this expected growth development.
+Following on this strategy, in October 2018 Hoist Finance entered into an agreement to lease and subsequently acquire as a going concern the business of the Italian debt collection company group Maran.
+In addition to increased capacity, the acquisition of the Maran Group enables Hoist to offer the Italian banking sector a full range of debt restructuring services.

 Hoist Finance operates two collection platforms in Lecce and Rome, respectively.
-During the financial year ending 31 December 2017, the Group had an average of 183 full-time employees in Italy.
+During the financial year ending 31 December 2018, the Group had an average of 349 full-time employees in Italy.